pjonaszik/laravel-clean-architecture-cqrs/README.md

-# 🏗️ Laravel Clean Architecture - Todo App
+# 🏗️ (WIP) - Laravel Clean Architecture - Todo App

 This is a **Clean Architecture** implementation of a **Todo App** in Laravel, following **SOLID, ACID, KISS** principles.
 It includes:
 ✅ **Domain-Driven Design (DDD)** with Entities, Value Objects & Services